OmerNYU/offline-nav-go2/docs/memory_guided_search_implementation.md

 ✅ Logging only stores {node_id, score}, not full node payloads
 ✅ Scores are correct Python float type in [0.0, 1.0] range
 ✅ seed_demo_store() usage marked with TODO for production replacement

+## Post-Implementation Improvements

+### Improvement 1: Unambiguous Memory Bridge Behavior

+I refactored `apply_memory_retrieval()` to make its mutation behavior explicit and unambiguous:

+**Before**: Function returned `Dict[str, Any]` but was called without capturing the return value, creating ambiguity about whether it mutates in-place or is a pure function.

+**After**:
+- Changed return type to `None`
+- Function signature now clearly indicates it's a mutator: `apply_memory_retrieval(...) -> None`
+- Updated docstring to explicitly state "mutates in-place"
+- Removed return statement
+- Call site remains unchanged: `apply_memory_retrieval(belief, candidates, threshold)`

+This change eliminates potential bugs from silently ignoring return values and makes the code's intent crystal clear.

+### Improvement 2: Garbage Candidate Guard

+I added a lightweight filter to prevent stub embeddings from promoting random nodes with low signal:

+**Implementation**:
+- After computing `keyword_score` and `embedding_score`, check if:
+  - `keyword_score == 0.0` (no keyword overlap)
+  - `abs(embedding_score - 0.5) < 0.05` (embedding is near-random, which is 0.5 after mapping)
+- If both conditions are true, multiply `final_score` by 0.5 to penalize low-signal candidates

+**Rationale**:
+- Stub embeddings can produce random-looking similarity scores near 0.5
+- Without keyword overlap, these are likely spurious matches
+- Multiplying by 0.5 reduces their ranking while keeping all nodes in results (maintains schema shape)
+- Deterministic and lightweight (no changes to output structure)

+**Example**: A node with no keyword overlap and embedding_score = 0.52 would normally get final_score ≈ 0.42 (0.8 * 0.52 + 0.2 * 0), but with the guard it becomes ≈ 0.21, preventing it from ranking above nodes with actual semantic matches.

+Both improvements maintain backward compatibility, pass all existing tests, and improve the robustness of the memory retrieval system.

 ## Future Considerations